jcraane/personal-blog-hugo/content/post/2025-16-01-firebase-jwt-ktor-part-2.md

 ```

+A firebase_id columns is added where the Firebase uid is stored.
+Another option is creating a separate table containing the external id’s of the user.
+In that case you trade in **simplicity** for **flexibility**.

 The idea is that we associate Firebase users via de uid to the users in the database.
-However, the backend does not expose the Firebase uid.
+However, the backend does not expose the Firebase uid from the API.
 Instead, the native id of the user is exposed in the form of a typed id, like so: user_01jhk53fajfbyb9abhks1bp8yx.

 How do we obtain the native user id when a user makes a request to our backend?

 ### Leveraging Custom Tokens

 Firebase has the option to authenticate users and devices using JSON Web Tokens (JWT).
 The backend generates these token and can add additional attributes.
-This is exactly with the create-custom-token endpoint does.
-It receives a (valid) Firebase token set our native user id as custom attribute on the token.
+This is exactly what the create-custom-token endpoint does.
+The create-custom-token endpoint is an API call we implement in our own backend.
+It receives a (valid) Firebase token, validates it and sets our native user id as a custom attribute on the token.

 In this stage, the user is created if the user did not already exists in our own database, together with the firebase uid.
 Below is the sample implementation: